 The other occasion when I forgot where I had kept something happened about three weeks ago when I went to the living room of our mansion to socialize with my eldest brother Joe Kagigite who had visited us with his family.
-Just in case any idle moments arose while socializing with Joe and his family, I carried with me Billy Graham's The Secret of Happiness to re-read during those idle moments.
+Just in case any idle moments arose while socializing with Joe and his family, I carried with me a Billy Graham book to re-read during those idle moments.

 I had a wonderful time talking to Joe and his family while occasionally going through the passages I underlined when I first read the Billy Graham book I have mentioned to you.
 As I was conversing with Joe's children, I headed to the kitchen to check something for them.
-And lo!
-When I went back to the living room, I couldn't locate where I had kept the Billy Graham book.
+Then I came back to the living room and lo!
+I couldn't locate where I had kept the Billy Graham book.
 That confused me a bit, something which bothered me because I am very sensitive to confusion these days.

 Yes, my inability to recall where I keep things has been my "mosquito" problem.
-I fear that the "mosquito" problem could cause me shame in the future in the same way Alexander the Great was brought down by a mosquito.
+I fear that the "mosquito" problem could cause me serious consequences in the future in the same way Alexander the Great was killed by a mosquito.
 How?
 Maybe I will cut my fingers while operating a farm machinery.
 Or maybe I will forget where I have kept car keys before heading for an important speaking engagement.

 Since I have faith in the power of prayer, I have asked God to help me overcome this "mosquito" problem of mine.
 And because I believe in the non-biblical saying that God helps those who help themselves, I am making a conscious effort to remember where I keep my things including such minor possessions as my biros and bookmarks.
 With such kind of effort and with God's help, I know I shall overcome my "mosquito" problem sooner rather than later.

 NEW!
 NEW!
 NEW!
-For those of you who missed my social media update two days ago, let me take this opportunity to inform you that I have produced a new song that is available in the videos' section of this blog.
-Just click on the "videos" link on the menu at the top of this blog to listen to the song.
+If you missed my social media update two days ago, let me take this opportunity to inform you that I have produced a new song that is available in the videos' section of this blog.
+Just click on the "videos" link on the menu at the top of this blog to access the song.

 Sharing is CaringLike this story?
 Then share it on: